deepfence/ThreatMapper/README.md

 helm delete deepfence-agent
 ```

-### Installing Deepfence Sensor in Amazon ECS
+### Installing Deepfence Sensors in Amazon ECS

 For detailed instructions to deploy agents on Amazon ECS, please refer to our [Amazon ECS](https://github.com/deepfence/ThreatMapper/wiki/Amazon-ECS-Deployment) wiki page.

-### Installing Deepfence Sensor in Google GKE
+### Installing Deepfence Sensors in Google GKE

 For detailed instructions to deploy agents on Google GKE, please refer to our [Google GKE](https://github.com/deepfence/ThreatMapper/wiki/Google-Kubernetes-Engine-Deployment) wiki page.

-### Installing Deepfence Sensor in Azure AKS
+### Installing Deepfence Sensors in Azure AKS

 For detailed instructions to deploy agents on Azure Kubernetes Service, please refer to our [Azure AKS](https://github.com/deepfence/ThreatMapper/wiki/Azure-Kubernetes-Service-Deployment) wiki page.

-### Installing Deepfence Sensor on a Virtual Machine or Bare Metal Server
+### Installing Deepfence Sensors on a Virtual Machine or Bare Metal Server

 Install an appropriate docker runtime on the host operating system (Linux and Windows are supported).
 You can then follow the ['Installing on a Docker Host'](#installing-on-a-docker-host) steps to manage and observe the virtual machine or bare metal server with ThreatMapper.